kjkwang/APIM-Gateway-Developer-Tools/README.md

   * Trusted Certificates
   <br>All other entities shall be tested in gradual phases, post-beta.<br>
 * Environment variable names in a Kubernetes pod container do not accept spaces in names - this may cause issues for any Gateway environmental values with spaces exported to a pod container in Kubernetes (i.e., the pod container will not start).
+* Special characters in context variables -  The export plugin exports special characters in environment values with a backslash in order to escape the character.
+WeaveWorks' Flux will return an error when trying to parse backslash ("\") in the values.

 ## Installation
 Prerequisites